now

 Deliver value early

-Requiring early sign-up prevented users from seeing value, causing 80% to drop off before viewing a recipe.
+Early sign-up blocked users from seeing value, causing 80% to drop off before viewing a recipe.

 Signup